tjdragon/swapverse/README.md

 - Hedera has a great future for smart contracts but they need to get things right from day 1, focusing on developer productivity..
 [it is happening](https://www.youtube.com/watch?v=bXvKwlu_N9s&list=WL&index=1&t=1830s)

+## Update on Nov, 19th 2021
+Many thanks to (Greg Scullard)[https://www.linkedin.com/in/greg-scullard/] to help me sort the gas limitation on the network by providing the steps to execute against a local Hedera environment and spending valuable time to point me in the right direction!

+I am pleased to announce that the code find in the repo does work on Ethereum as well as Hedera!
+One Solidity code, Two Targets.

 ## Next Steps
 - To modify SwapVers.sol and make it more efficient (gas-wise) so that I do not hit the 300000 gas limit (Update on Nov, 15h 2021: See [SwapVerse2.sol](https://github.com/tjdragon/swapverse/blob/main/v1/tj/hedera/SwapVerse2.sol))